tonytsheng/DBHUB/POSTGRESQL/PGACTIVE/readme.md

 pg5002:5432 postgres@app=>* commit;
 COMMIT
 ```
 Query the pgactive_conflict_history table from both nodes where the in flight transactions were committed.
-Note there are no conflicts on one of the nodes because pgactive uses the lastest time to resolve the conflict.
+Note there are no conflicts on one of the nodes because pgactive uses the latest time to resolve the conflict.
 ```
 pg5001:5432 postgres@app=>
 pg5001:5432 postgres@app=>  select conflict_id